 Forged vs Cast Wheels

 While the following does apply to all types of wheels, you are more likely than not to see these terms in reference to alloy rims.
 There are a few common ways in which wheels are made.
 There are forged wheels and cast.
 Forged wheels are made from hot pieces of metal that are milled into the final shape of the wheel.
-The other form of wheel production is casting, which is probably what most people assume is how wheels are made.
+The other form of wheel production is casting, which is how most people assume wheels are made.
 Cast wheels are made from liquid metal being poured, or in some cases forced, into a mold.
 Compared to forged wheels, cast wheels are significantly easier to make, but that also entails both a change in price and quality.
-Forged wheels are stronger and lighter than cast wheels, but that positive difference is almost completely made up for in higher price.
+Forged wheels are stronger and lighter than cast wheels, but they also tend to have a higher price tag.

 Calling wheels chrome is a bit of a misnomer.
 Rather than being entirely composed of chrome, the surface of the wheel is instead lightly coated in chrome.
 That makes sense since chrome isn’t necessarily the cheapest material.
 There aren’t any performance benefits of chrome rims to speak of.
 Chrome wheels basically operate like a coat of primer on your wheel, preventing oxidation.
 In this case, chrome wheels are a good option if you are looking to squeeze the most out of your wheel investment as possible.

 Any article about types of wheels would be severely lacking if they omitted these.
 While these have subsided substantially in popularity since they have become illegal in several states, they are still near and dear to many people’s hearts.
 As it would seem, these wheels are purely for appearance, not offering any added strength or durability.
 Additionally, the spinning element will only add extra weight to the wheel.
 Sure, it does miss the point to analyze the performance ramifications of spinning or floating rims.